Facebook pixel tracking

 Wrong: Posting on social media: "Investment opportunity!
 20% returns!
 DM for details."

-Right: Use Rule 506(c) if you want to advertise (accredited-only with verification), or use Rule 506(b) and approach existing relationships without advertising.
+Right: Consider Rule 506(c) if you need to advertise and can verify all investors are accredited, or use Rule 506(b) for private placements without advertising.

 ✗ Accepting Non-Accredited Money Without Proper Disclosures